metagenlab/diag_pipelines/docs/general_processes.rst

 Determining sample names
 ------------------------

-Samples for the run will be determined in the file :file:`workflows/making_sample_dataset.rules`.
+Sample naming and matching to fastq files are handled in the file :file:`workflows/making_sample_dataset.rules`.

 Local samples
 -------------

-Local samples will be determined based on the tabulated file whose full path must be passed to the variable ``local_samples`` in the ``config.yaml`` or through ``--config`` on the snakemake command.
+Local samples will be determined based on a tabulated file whose full path must be passed to the variable ``local_samples`` in the ``config.yaml`` or through ``--config`` on the snakemake command.
 It must contain at least two columns: `SampleName` and `ScientificName`.

 .. csv-table:: Local data example
    :header: "SampleName", "ScientificName"